- Diabetes (where insulin is not produced in the body or is not working well, and blood sugar levels rise, which damages tissues)

 We found 3 endocrinologists who accept United Healthcare Catastrophic near West Palm Beach, FL.

-Dr. Jaime Steinsapir practices adult endocrinology in West Palm Beach, FL.
-His clinical interests include diabetes and metabolism.
-He graduated from the University of Chile Faculty of Medicine.
-Dr. Steinsapir is rated highly by his patients.
-He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-Distinctions awarded to Dr. Steinsapir include: Acp Fellow 2002 Recipient; Res Grant Am Cancer Soc.
+Dr. Jaime Steinsapir is a West Palm Beach, FL physician who specializes in adult endocrinology.
+His clinical interests encompass diabetes and metabolism.
+Dr. Steinsapir's average patient rating is 4.0 stars out of 5.
+He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+He is a graduate of the University of Chile Faculty of Medicine.
+Awards and/or distinctions he has received include Acp Fellow 2002 Recipient; Res Grant Am Cancer Soc.
 Augusta; and Nat Res Svc Award.
 Nih.
 Washington..

 Clinical interests: Diabetes, Metabolism

 Dr. William Kaye's specialty is adult endocrinology.
 His average patient rating is 3.5 stars out of 5.
 He honors several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
 Dr. Kaye attended medical school at Brown University, Alpert Medical School.
 He has received distinctions including Boca Raton Super Doctors and South Florida Super Doctors.